melee-matchups/melee-matchups.github.io/matchup-notes/marth.md

 Just watch out for if the Marth predicts you will dash back, as its quite good at covering it, often times dashing behind F-Smash is better.

+The easiest way to punish it is by using a full hard shield and doing a WD OOS to grab.

 ### Dash attack
 Marth might try to dash attack out the corner
 At when your at low % you can CC the dash attack and grab it.
-At when your at higher %s you can sheild it (when the other marth is at high %, you can up b him)
+At when your at higher %s you can shield it (when the other Marth is at high %, you can up b him)

 ## Options not to respect